olets/griid/README.md

 - The base font size inside cells is `@griid--font-size`

+&nbsp;

 ###Typical usage:
 -    1. Definitely: run `.griid--install` to have full griid support, with the default `@griid--` values.
--    2. Likely: run adjustment functions in media queries to treat one grid as another in certain contexts (using **griid-functions.less**; see below)
+-    2. Likely: run adjustment functions in media queries to treat one grid as another in certain contexts ([see below](https://github.com/olets/griid#b-grid-transformations))
 -    3. Possibly:
 	- run `.griid--initialize` to revert any changes made by adjustment functions,
 	- or if you only need to reset a particular type of grid, you can save a little weight by running `.griid--initialize-equal-cells`, `.griid--initialize-unequal-cells`, or `.griid--initialize-row`
 	- to have specific grids use a different baseline font size, you don't need to do a full new initialization.
 Just run `.griid--fz(@fontSize)`##griid LESS functions and mixins

 griid has support for all sorts of adjustments.
-These are especially useful for media queries - turn your 1/3 - 2/3 grid into 1/2 - 1/2 quickly and cleanly.
-Progressively resize a grid first from 6 columns (the factory default max columns for griid) to 5, then 4, 3, 2, 1.
-Turn a single-row grid into a three-column grid.
+These are especially useful for media queries - turn your 1/3 - 2/3 layout into 1/2 - 1/2 [quickly and cleanly](https://github.com/olets/griid#2-adjusting-griid-cell-n-d-grids).
+[Progressively resize a grid](https://github.com/olets/griid#a-transformation-example-a-progressively-resposive-grid) first from 6 columns (the factory default max columns for griid) [to 5](https://github.com/olets/griid#3-adjusting-griid-x-cell-grids), then 4, 3, 2, 1.
+Turn a [single-row grid into](https://github.com/olets/griid#1-adjusting-griid-cell-grids) a three-column grid.
 Pretty much anything you could want to do, you can

+&nbsp;

 ###A. Alignment
 1. `.griid--vertical-align(@args:@griid--item-v-align)`